KSSWSept20/tp/docs/DeveloperGuide.md

    Expected: The archived person is removed from the contacts list.
 This archived contact can be seen by executing the `alist` command to view the archived list.
 Details of the archived contact are shown in the status message.

    c.
 Test case: `archive 0`<br>
    Expected: No person is archived.
-Error details shown in the status message.
+Result display shows error message: `Invalid command format!`.

    d.
 Other incorrect delete commands to try: `archive`, `archive x`, `...` (where x is larger than list size)<br>
    Expected: Similar to previous.